NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/outbreak-monitoring.md

 ---
-title: 'Outbreak Monitoring and Tracking'
+title: "Outbreak Monitoring and Tracking"
-description: 'Develop an AI system to track, collect, filter, and process outbreak data from diverse sources for near real-time monitoring and reporting'
+description: "Develop an AI system to track, collect, filter, and process outbreak data from diverse sources for near real-time monitoring and reporting"
-tags: ['AI', 'Surveillance', 'Epidemiology', 'Data Integration']
+tags: ["AI", "Surveillance", "Epidemiology", "Data Integration"]
 ---

 ## Project Theme